 A brief history of mindfulness

-That said, the importance of mindfulness has long been known and emphasized by various cultures and movements.
+That said, research on the importance of mindfulness has long been known and emphasized by various cultures and movements.
 People have asked “what is mindfulness?” for centuries, and even millennia.
 Buddhism, for example, since its earliest days, has focused heavily on the importance of mindfulness.
 Mindfulness is commonly the first listed of the seven factors of enlightenment.
 While there are many versions of mindfulness within Buddhism (of varying complexity), the simple one we’ve described is heavily incorporated.

 Emphasis on mindfulness became common in the West with the rise of nature-focused writers and academics in the early 19th-century, such as Henry David Thoreau, Ralph Waldo Emerson, and Walt Whitman.
 These writers believed that humanity was inherently good, but was liable to be corrupted by materialism.
-Mindfulness was one of the main strategies they advocated to help reconnect with nature and the self.
+Mindfulness was one of the main strategies they developed and advocated to help reconnect with nature and the self.

 Tips to practice mindfulness

-Breathing is the one thing that every living person is doing at all times; how much different could it make?
+Breathing is the one thing that every living person is doing at all times; how much different could being aware of it make?
 Well, if it sounds basic, it is.
 But that doesn’t mean it’s not incredibly powerful.
 Observing and controlling your breathing can be one of the most significant ways to manage stress and develop mindfulness.

-In fact, the very thing that makes it seem so necessary is precisely why it can be such a useful mindfulness tool: you’re always breathing automatically.
+In fact, while mindfulness helps, the very thing that makes it seem so necessary is precisely why it can be such a useful mindfulness tool: you’re always breathing automatically.
 That means, at any moment, you can check in on your breathing.
 And use that moment to connect with yourself.
 Begin by simply observing your breathing: are your breaths short and labored, or are they deeper and slower?
 From there, focus on a few deep breaths to calm yourself down, and use it to relax and center yourself.

 Keep a journal

 How often have you tried to think back and realized you had no idea what you did two days before?
-That is one of the most significant signs that you could use more mindfulness in your life.
+That is one of the most significant signs that you could use more mindfulness practices in your life.
 You may write that off to simple memory issues, and some of that may be true.
 But it is also a sign that you likely aren’t really present or paying attention to what you’re doing.

 One of the best ways to combat this is to keep a journal.
 It’s up to you to what, specifically, you want to journal about.
 Still, our recommendations would be to keep a log of accomplishments, challenges, and things you are grateful for.
 But regardless of the subject matter, the most important thing is that you take the time each night to reflect upon your day.
 That has value in and of itself, and in time, it will help you reflect in the moment as well.

 Exercise might be the most remarkable example on this list for many.
 But it has a significant connection with mindfulness.
 When you find an exercise routine that works for you, whether it’s running, swimming, playing a sport, or anything else, you leave the rest of your life behind.
-To perform at your best, you need to focus wholly on what you’re doing.
+To perform your well being and at your best, you need to focus wholly on what you’re doing.
 And guess what, that’s mindfulness!
 Whether you spend 20 minutes or two hours exercising, during that time, you’re being mindful.

 Meditation is often viewed by many as an esoteric, almost mystical practice that is useless to an “average” person.
 But that isn’t true at all.
-While there are myriad types of meditation of varying complexity, at its core, basic meditation is the practice of sitting down and being mindful.
+While there are myriad types of meditation of varying complexity, at its core, basic, meditation practice is the practice of sitting down and being mindful.
 You’re not trying to transcend reality or move to a different plane, you’re simply striving to still your mind and focus on the here and now.

 Start small: it’s better to do just a few minutes a day than set big goals and give up when you fail to reach them.
 Try sitting down, focusing on your breathing, or repeating a phrase you enjoy and focusing on that.
 Close your eyes, allow yourself to relax, breathe slowly and deeply, and just be present.
 Pay attention to your body, starting with your toes and working your way up.
 Spending five minutes a day like this will allow you to become accustomed to a quieter mind and simple, calm focus.